Codecademy/jquery-expect/readme.md

 ### contain
 Asserts that an element contains a certain text.
-By default punctuation, whitespace, and case would be ingored.
+By default punctuation, whitespace, and case would be ignored.
 Pass in a second `true` argument to ensure a strict check.

 ```javascript
 $expect('body').to.contain('author');